-Staff remuneration is reviewed annually at the year-end by the Chair and any changes are proposed to the Trustees for approval.
-During January 2021 Trustees approved an increase in salaries for the year based on cost of living factors and d a review of previous performance.
+Staff remuneration is reviewed annually at the year-end by the Chair and by another Trustee (and also by the CEO for roles other than his own).
+During January 2022 Trustees approved an increase in salaries for the year based on cost of living factors and a review of previous performance.
+Remuneration packages were also benchmarked in summer 2022 by an independent remuneration consultant and adjusted where appropriate in line with market levels.